 Becoming a stay at home mom was the first time I didn’t have friends forced on me.
 In high school and college, I saw the same people every day in my classes, so just figured why not make friends?
 I did not want to be that one awkward person in the cafeteria who’s hovering over a half-eaten sandwich and reading a textbook with bated breath.
 After grad school I got a “big girl job” and spent the entire day perched at my desk where I was literally surrounded by wonderful people who were eager to offer support and advice.
 As annoying as that was, I decided it wouldn’t kill me to make a few friends.
 Surprisingly, the popularity of a child protection worker ranks right up there with telemarketer and tax collector.
 The stress of the job forced workers to band together for sanity, validation, and support.
 I looked forward to the day when I would become a mother and be able to relax at home all day (seriously, that’s what I thought I’d be doing).

 - Meetup is a very popular way to join local parents at various events.
 Howard County Parents Of Little Ones (HoCo POLO), is free for parents due to local sponsors who cover the annual costs of hosting the site for the opportunity to offer the parents information on programming for their children.
+There is also a private Facebook page for this group, Howard County Parents of Little Ones.
 Another local group, Columbia Moms, involves a $12/ year fee and offers regular opportunities for local walks and small group socialization.

 - Columbia Families In Nature (CFIN) has a website and a Facebook page where they offer weekly outings that emphasize play and education in and about nature.
 What I really like about this group is that they have a smaller group of “seedling” events specifically designed for babies through age two.